micahwierenga/js-objects/readme.md

 * Key-value stores are used to group multiple pieces of data together
-  * Like arrays, key-value stores can hold multiple pieces of data of varying types; but unlike arrays, objects use named keys rather than indices to order and access those pieces of data
+  * Like arrays, key-value stores can hold multiple pieces of data of varying types; but unlike arrays, objects use named keys rather than indices to access those pieces of data
   * Modern languages call this data structure different names, Ruby = hash, Python = dictionary, Go = map
 * Object Oriented Programming(OOP) is the idea of combining a set of specific data with the functions that operate on that data